aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

     - Secrets Manager Secrets which has the GitLab token, credentials and IAM access keys.
     - Service Catalog Product Name.
     - CloudWatch Log Group Name.
+11. Last step before moving on to create the SageMaker project, make sure "AmazonSageMakerServiceCatalogProductsUseRole" IAM role has read access to the above generated Secret Manager Secrets.

 ### Step 5: Create the Amazon SageMaker Project inside the SageMaker Studio.

 1. Open SageMaker Studio and sign in to your user profile.
+Make sure the SageMaker Exec IAM role mapped to the User profile has access to the Service Catalog.
-2. Choose the SageMaker __components and registries__ icon on the left, and choose the __Create project__ button.
+2. Choose the SageMaker __Deployments__ icon on the left, and choose the __Projects__ option.
 3. The default view displays SageMaker templates.
 Switch to the __Organization__ templates tab to see custom project templates.
 4. Look for the template with the Service Catalog Product Name you noted from the outputs of the previous Terraform execution step.